falk-werner/webfuse/doc/authentication.md

 ## Authenticator

 An authenticator is an executable or script used for token-based authentication.
-During HTTP handshake, webfuse will scan for the configured HTTP header and invoke the authenticator.

-    authenticator TOKEN

-The provided `token` contains the contents of the HTTP header.
+Credentials are passed to the authenticator via `stdin`.

 ## Header restrictions